Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_cluster/utils.md

 ### Drop Graph Projection

-This function checks if a graph projection named `articleGraph` exists within the Neo4j database.
+The `drop_graph_projection` function checks if a graph projection named `articleGraph` exists within the Neo4j database.
 If the projection exists, the function proceeds to drop (delete) it.

 ```python
 def drop_graph_projection(tx):